Sheldon Richardson

-Sheldon Adam Richardson (born November 29, 1990) is an American football defensive tackle who is a free agent.
-He played college football at Missouri, and was drafted by the New York Jets in the first round of the 2013 NFL Draft.
+Sheldon Adam Richardson (born November 29, 1990) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Missouri Tigers, and was selected by the New York Jets in the first round of the 2013 NFL draft.
 Richardson has also played for the Seattle Seahawks, Cleveland Browns and Minnesota Vikings twice.

-Early years
+Early life

 Richardson was born in St. Louis, Missouri on November 29, 1990, the son to Michael and Zelda (née Robinson) Richardson.
 He attended Gateway Institute of Technology High School in St. Louis, where he played for the Gateway Jaguars high school football team.
 He recorded 88 tackles and 19 quarterback sacks while adding seven fumble recoveries, five forced fumbles, and one interception.
 He also scored six defensive touchdowns on the year, as well, while adding 27 receptions for 541 yards and eight touchdowns at the tight end position.
 Richardson also lettered in baseball, basketball, and track at Gateway.

 Following his senior season, USA Today recognized Richardson as a high school All-American.
 He was considered the No. 1 defensive tackle, and No. 4 best player overall, in the nation by recruit rating service Rivals.com.

 College career

 Richardson attended the College of the Sequoias in Visalia, California for two years.
 After his sophomore year, he transferred to the University of Missouri, where he played for coach Gary Pinkel's Missouri Tigers football team in 2011 and 2012.
-He announced on November 30, 2012, that he would enter the NFL Draft instead of finishing his senior year as a Missouri Tiger.
+He announced on November 30, 2012, that he would enter the NFL draft instead of finishing his senior year as a Missouri Tiger.
 He finished the season tied for second on the team with 75 tackles, a figure that led all defensive tackles in the Southeastern Conference.
 He also had 10.5 tackles for loss, four quarterback sacks, seven quarterback hurries, and three forced fumbles.

 Professional career

+Pre-draft

 Coming out of Missouri, Richardson was a projected first round pick by NFL draft experts and scouts.
 He received an invitation to the NFL combine and nearly completed all of the required combine drills, but was unable to perform the short shuttle and three-cone drill due to a hip injury.
 On March 7, 2013, he participated at Missouri's pro day and opted to perform the short shuttle and three-cone drill, as well as positional drills.
 20 team representatives and scouts from 17 NFL teams attended to scout Richardson, Zaviar Gooden, T. J. Moe, Kendial Lawrence, Kip Edwards, and seven other players.
 During the pre-draft process, Richardson cited the Kansas City Chiefs, Miami Dolphins, Oakland Raiders, Jacksonville Jaguars, and Seattle Seahawks as the teams who expressed the most interest.
 He also had a private meeting with the Cleveland Browns.
 He was ranked as the second best defensive tackle in the draft by NFL analyst Mike Mayock and was ranked as the third best defensive tackle by NFLDraftScout.com.